citrix/citrix-daas-rest-go/citrixorchestration/docs/PvsStreamingVDiskResponseModel.md

 `func (o *PvsStreamingVDiskResponseModel) UnsetStoreName()`

 UnsetStoreName ensures that no value is present for StoreName, not even an explicit nil
+### GetStreamingEnabled

+`func (o *PvsStreamingVDiskResponseModel) GetStreamingEnabled() bool`

+GetStreamingEnabled returns the StreamingEnabled field if non-nil, zero value otherwise.

+### GetStreamingEnabledOk

+`func (o *PvsStreamingVDiskResponseModel) GetStreamingEnabledOk() (*bool, bool)`

+GetStreamingEnabledOk returns a tuple with the StreamingEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStreamingEnabled

+`func (o *PvsStreamingVDiskResponseModel) SetStreamingEnabled(v bool)`

+SetStreamingEnabled sets StreamingEnabled field to given value.

+### HasStreamingEnabled

+`func (o *PvsStreamingVDiskResponseModel) HasStreamingEnabled() bool`

+HasStreamingEnabled returns a boolean if a field has been set.

+### SetStreamingEnabledNil

+`func (o *PvsStreamingVDiskResponseModel) SetStreamingEnabledNil(b bool)`

+ SetStreamingEnabledNil sets the value for StreamingEnabled to be an explicit nil

+### UnsetStreamingEnabled
+`func (o *PvsStreamingVDiskResponseModel) UnsetStreamingEnabled()`

+UnsetStreamingEnabled ensures that no value is present for StreamingEnabled, not even an explicit nil
+### GetWriteCacheSize

+`func (o *PvsStreamingVDiskResponseModel) GetWriteCacheSize() int32`

+GetWriteCacheSize returns the WriteCacheSize field if non-nil, zero value otherwise.

+### GetWriteCacheSizeOk

+`func (o *PvsStreamingVDiskResponseModel) GetWriteCacheSizeOk() (*int32, bool)`

+GetWriteCacheSizeOk returns a tuple with the WriteCacheSize field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWriteCacheSize

+`func (o *PvsStreamingVDiskResponseModel) SetWriteCacheSize(v int32)`

+SetWriteCacheSize sets WriteCacheSize field to given value.

+### HasWriteCacheSize

+`func (o *PvsStreamingVDiskResponseModel) HasWriteCacheSize() bool`

+HasWriteCacheSize returns a boolean if a field has been set.

+### SetWriteCacheSizeNil

+`func (o *PvsStreamingVDiskResponseModel) SetWriteCacheSizeNil(b bool)`

+ SetWriteCacheSizeNil sets the value for WriteCacheSize to be an explicit nil

+### UnsetWriteCacheSize
+`func (o *PvsStreamingVDiskResponseModel) UnsetWriteCacheSize()`

+UnsetWriteCacheSize ensures that no value is present for WriteCacheSize, not even an explicit nil
+### GetWriteCacheType

+`func (o *PvsStreamingVDiskResponseModel) GetWriteCacheType() int32`

+GetWriteCacheType returns the WriteCacheType field if non-nil, zero value otherwise.

+### GetWriteCacheTypeOk

+`func (o *PvsStreamingVDiskResponseModel) GetWriteCacheTypeOk() (*int32, bool)`

+GetWriteCacheTypeOk returns a tuple with the WriteCacheType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWriteCacheType

+`func (o *PvsStreamingVDiskResponseModel) SetWriteCacheType(v int32)`

+SetWriteCacheType sets WriteCacheType field to given value.

+### HasWriteCacheType

+`func (o *PvsStreamingVDiskResponseModel) HasWriteCacheType() bool`

+HasWriteCacheType returns a boolean if a field has been set.

+### SetWriteCacheTypeNil

+`func (o *PvsStreamingVDiskResponseModel) SetWriteCacheTypeNil(b bool)`

+ SetWriteCacheTypeNil sets the value for WriteCacheType to be an explicit nil

+### UnsetWriteCacheType
+`func (o *PvsStreamingVDiskResponseModel) UnsetWriteCacheType()`

+UnsetWriteCacheType ensures that no value is present for WriteCacheType, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)